 Although how much truth is in it, is still remains to be seen.

-The Story behind Money plant’s Catchy Name
+Money plant’s Catchy Name

 There have been many myths behind its catchy name.
 Some say the origin came from an account of a poor farmer from Taiwan who stumbled upon an unusual plant during his usual field errand.
 On a whim, the farmer dug it out and carried it back with him.